russss/barclayscrape/README.md

 Then:

-    $ ./get_ofx.js --otp="12345678"
+    $ ./get_ofx.js --otp=<otp>

 Where `otp` is your PINSentry one-time password.
+Barclayscrape will download a .ofx file for each of your bank accounts (assuming there are transactions available) into the current directory.

-Typing in your OTP every time is a pain, so we also ship Adrian Kennard's barclays-pinsentry emulator.
+Typing in your OTP every time is a pain, so we also ship Adrian Kennard's barclays-pinsentry emulator (see below for tips):

+    $ casperjs ./get_ofx.js --otp=`./barclays-pinsentry -p <pin> -o`

 Setting up barclays-pinsentry
 -----------------------------